Top Nurse Practitioner Programs in Rhode Island

 Campus Based - Visit Website

-The University of Rhode Island's Master of Science in Adult-Gerontology Primary Care Nurse Practitioner prepares advanced nursing professionals to deliver comprehensive healthcare for patients aged 14 and older.
-This rigorous 42-credit program equips students with advanced clinical skills across individual, organizational, and societal levels.
-Graduates become eligible for the Adult-Gerontology Primary Care Nurse Practitioner certification exam, with opportunities to work in diverse healthcare settings including hospitals, clinics, and private practices.
+The University of Science's Master of Science in Adult-Gerontology Primary Care Nurse Practitioner delivers a comprehensive 42-credit program preparing advanced nursing professionals to provide holistic healthcare for patients aged 14 and older.
+Students develop advanced clinical skills across individual, organizational, and societal domains, with opportunities for urban and rural clinical experiences.
+The program offers part-time and full-time options, requiring a minimum 3.0 GPA and preparing graduates for Adult-Gerontology Primary Care Nurse Practitioner certification.

 • 42 semester credit hours